ourcodingclub/ourcodingclub.github.io/contact.md

 We are very keen to discuss ways to innovate teaching in quantitative analysis and are also happy to share our experience in creating and leading Coding Club.
 Feel free to contact us with any questions or feedback: we would really appreciate your input!
 Please see our [Privacy Policy]({{ site.baseurl }}/privacy/) for information on how your personal data is used and processed.

-## Send us an email or subscribe to our mailing list to hear about weekly workshops
+## Come to our workshops, send us an email, or subscribe to our mailing list:

-ourcodingclub(at)gmail.com

-## Come to our workshops

 Crew Building, King's Buildings Campus, University of Edinburgh